DaWelli/DIGCRE-project/README.md

-# **Video Style conversion**
+# **Video Style Conversion**
-DIGCRE project, by Dario Wellinger
+DIGCRE project by Dario Wellinger

-This repo contains examples and dokumentation of what I did with ComfyUI for my DIGCRE project.
-I will split this dokumentation in half for [Image2Image](https://github.com/DaWelli/DIGCRE-project/tree/main/Image2Image) and [Video2Video](https://github.com/DaWelli/DIGCRE-project/tree/main/Video2Video) conversion.
+This repository contains examples and documentation of my work with ComfyUI for the DIGCRE project.
+I have split this documentation into two parts: [Image2Image](https://github.com/DaWelli/DIGCRE-project/tree/main/Image2Image) and [Video2Video](https://github.com/DaWelli/DIGCRE-project/tree/main/Video2Video) conversion.

-## **Project describtion**
+## **Project Describtion**

 My project revolves around style transferring input data, such as a movie clip, to produce an output that resembles some form of animation or anime.